Some Ramblings:-

 Always wanting to be recording, the band arranged for demos to be recorded at Clive Shakespeare's Studios at Lindfield.
 Lots of fun and Jimmy comes out with the line..."Just when you thought it was safe to join the Lonely Hearts....- Jooles."
 Reasonable budget recordings of the time and contains most of the new songs the band had been working on.

+Tension grows in the band.
+A tour of Melbourne is planned and the obvious divisions solidify.
+Macy's was a favourite place for bands to stay while gigging in Melbourne in the '80s and while we're all happy to stay at the well known rock 'n' roll fleapit "Macy's in Too Whacked Road", Jules would cop out and stayed in the Ambassador or similar.
+We had booked a heap of rooms for us and the roadies but we ended up only taking the one quadruple room.
+This we made ourselves from two rooms as they only had doubles and triples.
+It was a sight to see at night with lots of other band members staying at the same place.
 In Dec 1981 it so happened that The Divynils were also staying there.
 As usual, at 3am, after we had gone to the Espy (Esplanade Hotel in St Kilda) to see the Serious Young Insects, the post-gig mayhem unleashed itself between Room 8 (even stink would say room 8 stank) and Room 13 .
 Not unlike the Borat motel scene (minus the false fist) there was running and scuffling through the hallways, yelling, door slamming and objects flying - as you do.
 Suddenly - amid all the cuffuffle - in true (psuedo) Rock Star style - we hear a voice - (Chrissy if I am not mistaken) call out, "Can you keep the F&#$'n noise down - we're trying to write songs in here!"

 Well, I am assuming the song born from that night was "I touch myself" perhaps.......keeping the dream alive.....